 Aftercare

-If you combine sessions with other medical care, plan timing so you can rest afterward and discuss scheduling with your clinician.
+If you combine sessions with other medical treatments, plan timing so you can rest afterward and discuss scheduling with your clinician to keep care coordinated.

 “Simple aftercare — rest, hydration, and gentle movement — helps you get the most from each session.”